rollingcoconut/RadioML/README.md

 * Compute the 2nd and 4th moments of the M-PSK signal and of the noise.
 Are they consistent with your expectation (from the previous point)?

+M2 = np.mean(abs(signal)**2)
+M4 = np.mean(abs(signal)**4)

+6. Repeat step 5, with the terms in the SVR estimator: the expression in equation 46, β, and ρ_svr.

+7. How do each of the following vary with SNR: M2, M4, k_a, k_w, ρ_M2M4, the
+expression in equation 46, β, and ρ_svr.
+(You can make a line plot with markers, where SNR varies along the horizontal axis)

+8. Based on what you have learned from 5, 6, 7, which of the following do you think might be useful features with which to try and distinguish (classify) signal+noise and noise-only classes?
+M2, M4, k_a, k_w, ρ_M2M4, the expression in equation 46, β, and ρ_svr, some other combination of these?